"The Expert Authority You Can Trust"

-I am not endorsing the product, however, based on several scientific studies performed on Brevibacillus laterosporus (as referred in the article and below), the information provided about the biological activity of B. laterosporus is correct.
+I am not endorsing any specific product, however, based on several scientific studies performed on Brevibacillus laterosporus (as referred in the article and below), the information provided about the biological activity of B. laterosporus is correct.
 B. laterosporus is relatively well-studied bacteria with more than 100 published articles from a diverse group of researchers.

 Whole genome sequence and analysis has shown this species has an ability to produce various bioactive secondary metabolites (1).
 In line with this, B. laterosporus strains have been found to produce anti-tumor compound - spergualine (2), antibiotic laterosporamine (3), laterocidin (4), bacteriocin-laterosporulin (5), and antimicrobial peptide-BL-A60 (6), peptide-tupuseleiamides and antifungal polyketide-basiliskamides (7), lipopeptide antibiotics-tauramamide (8), thrombin inhibitors-bacithrocins (9), some of which are stable at high temperatures and wide range of pH.

 The crude extracts of the cultures of B. laterosporus along with the secondary metabolites produced have diverse in vitro antibacterial and antifungal activities against various pathogenic microorganisms such-as Staphylococcus aureus, Serratia marcescens, Mycobacterium spp, Klebsiella, and fungi such as Penicillium funiculosum and Aspergillus unilateralis (10), and (11).

 The use of B. laterosporus in poultry food has been reported in scientific literatures (12).